Andrews2024/mqtt-lab/readme.md

 For more information on MQTT, see [this page](https://www.hivemq.com/mqtt-essentials/).
 In particular, [Part 5](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) explains the topic structure and how to use wildcards.

 If you need a client for you computer, [MQTT Explorer](http://mqtt-explorer.com) is easy to use, but any client should work.
+To modify USB read and write permissions to upload code to the ESP32: `sudo chmod a+rw /dev/ttyUSB0`